 Hard Hat Safety

 The workers in construction industry should use their wisdom to wear head protection.
 It is a personal protection equipment that can keep yourself out of harm.
 These hard hats plays a vital role in protecting you, because a major head injury can change work, home, play and family forever.
 Now these hats are prepared from High- Density Polyethylene (HDPE) and there is another type of hard hat available in the market, which is known as Type II.
 This hat has a foam liner of Expanded Polystyrene (EPS) for comfort and safety.
+Unsafe roofing ladders can cause a worker to come crashing down to the ground.
+A protective helmet can help prevent serious injury.

 When Should a Hard Hat Be Used